sv222/cloud-engineer-interview-questions/README.md

 - **AWS Cloud9:** Cloud-based integrated development environment (IDE).
 - **AWS Cloud Development Kit (CDK):** Framework for defining cloud infrastructure as code.
 - **AWS Serverless Application Model (SAM):** Framework for building serverless applications.
+- **AWS SDK:** Collection of developer tools and libraries that make it easy to build applications on AWS.

 ### Management and Monitoring